bitfield/gmachine/README.md

 Assuming we run it on a freshly-initialized machine, what will be the value of A afterwards?
 Easy, right?
 It would be inconvenient to do very complicated arithmetic this way, but the machine is perfectly capable of it in principle.
 Later, we'll add facilities to make this easier, but let's wrap up this section with a cool demonstration to show the team what you've been up to.

 **TASK:** Write a program in the G-machine language which calculates the result of subtracting 2 from 3.
 Write a test which executes this program and verifies the result.

+# 5: Thing

+Congratulations on a successful demo!

 <small>Gopher image by [egonelbre](https://github.com/egonelbre/gophers)</small>